Young Black woman scrolling on her phone

 What we did

-Previous communications from Employment Advocate to their clients linked to their website.
-Last time, I showed that the new messages should link directly to the Register form.
+Previously, Employment Advocate sent their clients a SMS with a link to their general website, encouraging them to join the Register.
+Last time, I showed that the new messages should link directly to the registration form, and I outlined new SMS messages to encourage sign-up.

 How we did it